hwang2006/finetuning-gpt-oss-on-hpc/README.md

 ## 6) Upload LoRA Adapter to Hugging Face

+After training, you’ll typically want to **push your LoRA adapter to Hugging Face** so you can reuse it later (or share it).

 ```bash
 # Where your adapter was saved and your target repo
 export REPO=/scratch/$USER/finetuning-gpt-oss-on-hpc